Exploring Rome’s Ancient Marvels: A Honest Look at the Colosseum Special Access Tour

 Stop 2: Palatine Hill

 From the Colosseum, you’ll walk over to Palatine Hill, where Rome was founded almost 3,000 years ago.
 Here, you’ll see ruins spanning from B.C. times through the Renaissance and even structures built during Mussolini’s era.
-The site offers a mix of ancient ruins and panoramic views of Rome—perfect for photos and understanding the city’s layered history.
+The site offers a mix of ancient ruins and panoramic views of Rome—great for photos and understanding the city’s layered history.

 Some reviews note that Palatine Hill can be physically demanding, especially for those with mobility issues or in hot weather.
 One traveler mentioned, “It might be difficult for people with mobility issues, especially when going from the top of Palatine to the forum.”